oscarotero/oscarotero.gal/en/notes/deno.md

 Perhaps it would be different if it was governed by a different organization like an open source community.
 Who knows.

-## Conclusion

-I'm not saying Deno is a bad runtime.
+Don't get me wrong.
+Deno is not a bad runtime.
 It's still **the runtime that best meets my requirements** by far and I'll continue using it (I have a static site generator to maintain).
 Just saying that it's not the evolution that I was hoping for, and in some aspects, I'm a bit disappointed.

-It seems that every new runtime that appears (Deno, Bun, etc) is just another Node. **We don't have yet a "no Node" alternative.** Maybe a successful Deno fork comes up at some point (like io.js was for Node) or maybe a new runtime will be born with a different proposal.
+It seems that every new runtime that appears (Deno, Bun, etc) is just another way to run Node code. **We don't have yet a "no Node" alternative.** Maybe a successful Deno fork comes up at some point (like io.js was for Node) or maybe a new runtime will be born with a different proposal.

 For now, I'm afraid I have to make do with Deno and keep waiting.